clx2sd/sass-grid-boilerplate/README.md

 * Minified integration of Reset.css ( https://meyerweb.com/eric/tools/css/reset/ ).
 * Global stylesheet includes cross-browser scrollbar styling, enable/disable text selection, force appearance: none; on form fields and selects for cross-browser styling, and force box-sizing.

+## JS Features

+* Prebuilt scripts and integrated libraries include jQuery, Tween.js, Slick Carousel.
+* Preset quality of life / scroll functions such as detecting an element in view, assinging a class when the user has scrolled and so on.
+* Stripped Underscore.js function throttler.
+* RAF Polyfill.
+* Animated scroll-to functionality.
+* Carousel preset.